Getting to know my Brittany or Bretagne or Breizh… !!!

 We have plenty of cycling paths and it is a heaven on earth here, very much in vogue and many editions of the Tour de France passed by Brittany , and we have enjoyed it.
 Brittany’s network of cycle paths and walking trails is part of the quality of life and is one of the region’s tourist attractions.
 There is a network of routes approved by the Fédérations Françaises de Cyclisme et de Cyclotourisme.
 This will allow you to explore the Breton peninsula along the coast, cross east to west along the canal from Nantes to Brest and travel inland from north to south.
 It is part of the European route that goes from the north (Stockholm) to the south (Lisbon) of Europe via Brittany.
 The official Federation and renting bikes in France: https://ffvelo.fr/ff-cyclotourisme/nos-partenaires/partenaires-tourisme/

 Each major city has its own public transports for local needs, however, BreizhGo will give you these too, This of course is a general overview of the major public transports available,there is much is more, If you ever by here and need to know how to get around, let me know.
-Enjoy Brittany as much as I do for the last 11 years now !
+Again, hope you enjoy this post on getting to know my Brittany, or Bretagne, or Breizh …..!!! as I.

 And remember, happy travels, good health, and many cheers to all !!!